 After the war, Dr. Walker remained active in the women’s rights movement and crusaded against immorality, alcohol and tobacco and for clothing and election reform.
 One of her more unusual positions was that there was no need for a women’s suffrage act, as women already had the vote as American citizens.

 Her taste in clothes caused frequent arrests on such charges as impersonating a man.
 At one trial, she asserted her right to, “Dress as I please in free America on whose tented fields I have served for four years in the cause of human freedom.”
 The judge dismissed the case and ordered the police never to arrest Dr. Walker on that charge again.
 She left the courtroom to hearty applause.

 In 1916, Congress revised the Medal of Honor standards to include only actual combat with an enemy.
 Several months later, in 1917, the Board of Medal Awards, after reviewing the merits of the awardees of the Civil War awards, ruled Dr. Walker’s medal, as well as those of 910 other recipients, as unwarranted and revoked.

 She died on 21 February 1919 at the age of 86.
 However, Dr. Walker was not forgotten.
 Nearly 60 years after her death, at the urging of a descendent, the Army Board for Correction of Military Records reviewed the case.
 On 19 June 1977, Army Secretary Clifford L. Alexander approved the recommendation by the board to restore the Medal of Honor to Dr. Mary E. Walker.
 She remains the sole female recipient of the Medal of Honor.

-Dr. Mary E. Walker Awards Nominations are Submitted through Commander, Installation Management Command
+Dr. Mary E. Walker Awards Nominations are submitted through local chain of command IAW local SOP.